Battle Royale Sudoku: When Fortnite Meets Puzzle Games

 Is there a Fortnite-style sudoku game?

 Yes.
 Sudoku Royale is the only sudoku app with a battle royale format.
-Up to 10 players compete on the same puzzle with elimination rounds, just like Fortnite's shrinking player count.
+Up to 18 players compete on one shared grid, and its multi-round Tournament mode cuts the lowest scorers between rounds, just like Fortnite's shrinking player count.
 It is free on iOS with no ads or in-app purchases.

 How does battle royale work in a puzzle game?